wacncontent/CustomizeTool/output/articles/cloud-services/best-practices-performance.md

 If possible, co-locate different nodes or application layers within the same data center.
 Otherwise network latency and cost will be greater.

-For example, locate the web application in the same data center as the SQL Database instance that it accesses, rather than in a different data center, or on-premises.
+For example, locate the web site in the same data center as the SQL Database instance that it accesses, rather than in a different data center, or on-premises.

 ### Transient connections ###